Florence Lake: Comic acting persona

 Lake was petite, with a high-pitched speaking voice.
-She perfected a comical singsong delivery that established her in "dumb" roles.
-She personified flightiness in the Kennedy shorts, as the scatterbrained Mrs. Kennedy.
-After the series ended upon Kennedy's death in 1948, she continued to play character roles in films and television.
+She perfected a comical, sing-song delivery that established her in "dumb" roles.
+She personified flightiness in the Kennedy shorts as the scatterbrained Mrs. Kennedy.
+After the series ended with Kennedy's death in 1948, she continued to play character roles in films and television.
 Her best-known TV role was Jenny, the Calverton telephone operator in Lassie.
-Lake played the role for the entire ten year "farm seasons" of the show (1954–1964), thus becoming the Lassie player with the longest run on the series.
-She played the role of Mama Angel in "The Angel and the Outlaw", a 1957 episode of the TV series The Lone Ranger.
-She also appeared in the first color episode of the TV series Superman in 1957 as a cave woman.
+Lake played the role for the entire 10-year "farm seasons" of the show (1954–1964), thus becoming the Lassie player with the longest run on the series.
+She played the role of Mama Angel in "The Angel and the Outlaw", and "Mission for Tonto" two 1957 episodes of the TV series The Lone Ranger.
+She also appeared in the first color episode of the TV series The Adventures of Superman in 1957 as a cave woman.

 On old-time radio, Lake portrayed Jessie in Charlie and Jessie, Tess Terwilliger in David Harum, Mrs. Featherstone's daughter in The Gay Mrs. Featherstone, and Miss Smith in Phone Again Finnegan.

-In her later years, Lake appeared as Elvira Norton on an episode of Dragnet entitled "Frauds".
-She appeared in an episode of the 1973 situation comedy A Touch of Grace, and later that year played a blind date for the character Lou Grant on The Mary Tyler Moore Show episode, "Lou's First Date".
+In her later years, Lake appeared as Elvira Norton on an episode of Dragnet titled "Frauds".
+She appeared in an episode of the 1973 sitcom A Touch of Grace, and later that year played a blind date for the character Lou Grant on The Mary Tyler Moore Show episode "Lou's First Date".
 Her last roles were in the TV series Emergency!, Baretta in 1976, and Most Wanted in 1977.

+Death

+She died in 1980 and was interred in Woodlawn Memorial Cemetery, Santa Monica, California.